-About This Guide 3 Quick Start 4 About My Device How Is This Different Than A Regular USB Drive?
+About This Guide 3 Quick Start 4 About My Device How Is This Different Th an A Regular USB Drive?
 What Systems Can I Use It On?
-Some applications are only available on specific systems: Windows Only 4 5 5 Product Specifications Recommended Best Practices 5 6 Setting Up My Device Device Access (Windows Environment) Device Access (macOS Environment) IronKey Control Panel Setting Up A Managed Device With IronKey EMS 6 7 7 8 Using My Device - Managed Features 9 Accessing My Secure Files Unlocking In Read-Only Mode Changing The Unlock Message Locking The Device Typing Passwords With The Virtual Keyboard Managing Passwords Formatting My Device Options are for Windows operating systems only - macOS will automatically format to FAT32 9 9 .10 .10 .12 .12 .13 13 FAT32 13 exFAT .13 Finding Information About My Device Editing The Applications List Resetting My Device .13 .14 14 Using My Device - Managed Only Features Accessing My Device If I Forget My Password Scanning My Device For Malware Using ZoneBuilder In SafeConsole 15 15 15 .16 Using My Device On Linux Using The Unlocker 16 16 Where Can I Get Help?
+Some applications are only available on specific systems: Windows Only Product Specifications Recommended Best Practices Device Access (Windows Environment) Device Access (macOS Environment) 4 4 5 5 5 6 6 6 7 IronKey Control Panel Using My Device - Managed Features Accessing My Secure Files 7 Unlocking In Read-Only Mode Changing The Unlock Message Locking The Device Typing Passwords with The Virtual Keyboard 9 Managing Passwords Formatting My Device Finding Information About My Device FAT32 exFAT Finding Information About My Device Editing The Applications List Resetting My Device 13 13 14 14 Using My Device - Managed Only Features Accessing My Device If I Forget My Password Scanning My Devicefor Malware Using ZoneBuilder in SafeConsole 15 15 15 16 Using My Device on Linux Using The IronKey 16 16 Where Can I Get Help?
 17

-About This Guide
+About This Guide (09242024)

-IronKeyTM D300SM is a Managed drive that requires a device license and can be managed by either SafeConsole or IronKey EMS.
-Both SafeConsole and IronKey EMS are secure cloud or onpremises management platforms that allow your organization to centrally manage compatible USB (Universal Serial Bus) storage devices easily and efficiently.
+IronKeyTM D500SM is a Managed drive that requires a device license and can be managed by SafeConsole.
+SafeConsole is a secure cloud or on-premises management platforms that allow your organization to centrally manage compatible USB (Universal Serial Bus) storage devices easily and efficiently.

-This guide will explain how to setup and initialize a D300SM drive as either a SafeConsole or IronKey EMS managed drive.
+This guide will explain how to setup and initialize a D500SM drive on a SafeConsole to be a managed drive.